Manuela P. Mulondo

-Manuela Pacutho Mulondo (born 18 December 1985) alias Baby Mama is a Ugandan businesswoman, entrepreneur, educator, author, marketing consultant, TV Presenter, and gender equality advocate.
+Manuela Pacutho Mulondo (born 18 December 1985) is a Ugandan businesswoman, entrepreneur, educator, author, marketing consultant, TV Presenter, and gender equality advocate.

-She is the founder and CEO of The cradle is a child care, lactation and education center and President Early Childhood Development Association.
-She co-founded "Bump Love," a television and web series about motherhood, and also the author of "STOP Listen to Your Child Think".
+She is the founder and CEO of The cradle, a child care, lactation and education center and President Early Childhood Development Association.
+She co-founded "Bump Love," a television and web series about motherhood, and is also the author of "STOP Listen to Your Child Think".
 She was selected for the 2017 Mandela Washington Fellowship and the 2021 Obama Foundation Leaders Africa Summit.

 Background and education

 Pacutho was born to Agnes Ruteitsire a Munyankore and Joe Pacutho an Alur from West Nile and raised in Kampala, Uganda.
 She is the eldest of her mother's three children, but the seventh of her father's ten.
-She went to Kitante Primary School.
 In 1997 her mother got involved in an accident and lost her job, while her father, who had been a warden at Makerere University's Nsibirwa Hall, also retired.

-At 16 years old, She started hawking juice on Kampala Road to help her mother feed her and her brothers till to get an income, they started selling off their own clothes.
+At 16 years old, she started hawking juice on Kampala Road to help her mother feed her and her brothers till to get an income, they started selling off their own clothes.